tarek200614/TaskFlow/TaskFlow-Hardened/README.md

 When recovery is required, the application notifies the user.

-🔄 Schema Versioning
+🔄 STORAGE SCHEMA VERSIONING

 Persisted workspace data contains a schemaVersion value.

 A lightweight migration mechanism allows the application to evolve its storage format while maintaining compatibility with previously stored workspace data.

-📱 Responsive Experience
+📱 RESPONSIVE EXPERIENCE

 The interface is designed for a wide range of screen sizes, with responsive behavior verified from approximately 320px to 1920px.